agentlang-ai/agentlang-docs/docs/language/reference/kernel/identity.md

 ```

 A confirmation-code will be send to the email.
 The user has to send this confirmation-code along with the new password
-to the `POST /_confirm-forgot-password` endpoint.
+to the `POST /_confirm-forgot-password` API.
 The request object is:

 ```clojure
 (event :ConfirmForgotPassword